sidliu2000/samsung-galaxy-chromebook/README.md

 Unfortunately, after running Recovery and messing around with it, the laptop gives "Chrome OS is missing or damaged" and unable to proceed further.
 I tried to install different operating systems such as Windows 10 and Ubuntu 21.04 on it on a different laptop, with success.
 I think it might be due to the WD 1TB uses 4096 physical sector size, causing trouble for Chromeos UEFI booting.
 This might be in the firmware or something.
 Just my wild guess.

-For now, I will just put this SSD into a NVME enclosure, and use it as a portable USB.
+For now, I will just put this SSD into a NVME enclosure, and use it as a portable USB, until newer versions of Chromeos support this SSD, hopefully soon.

 5) <b>Firmware Upgrade</b>